Kärcher Hose Performance Premium 5/8

-The hose innovation from Kärcher: the ultra-flexible and kink-resistant Performance Premium garden hose.
-Diameter: 5/8".
-Length: 25 m.
-With Kärcher Premium anti-torsion technology.
+The ultra-flexible and kink-resistant Performance Premium garden hose.
+Designed with Kärcher's Premium anti-torsion technology, for better performance and durability.

 The Performance Premium 5/8" from Kärcher is no normal garden hose.
 Made from an innovative woven material with Kärcher Premium anti-torsion technology, it offers maximum robustness, flexibility and kink-resistance.
-The hose thereby ensures a continuous water flow when watering small to medium-sized surfaces and gardens.
 In addition, the weather-resistant anti-UV outer layer protects the material and the opaque middle layer prevents algae from building up inside the hose.
-This is why Kärcher provides an impressive 18-year warranty.
-The Performance Premium hose, measuring 25 metres long, also scores highly in terms of health and sustainability thanks to being free of phthalates (< 0.1%), cadmium, barium and lead.
-Further performance features include a bursting pressure of 40 bar and an impressive temperature resistance from -20 to +60 °C.
+The Performance Premium hose, measuring 25 metres long is also free of phthalates (< 0.1%), cadmium, barium and lead.
+The bursting pressure is 40 bar whilst also being resistant to temperatures between -20 and +60 °C. Compatible with all standard watering systems.
+Comes with an 18-year guarantee.

 Features and benefits